 Our general partner is currently entitled to 2.0% of all distributions that we make prior to our liquidation.
 Our general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us in order to maintain its 2.0% general partner interest if we issue additional units.
-Our general partner's 2.0% interest, and the percentage of our cash distributions to which it is entitled from such 2.0% interest, will be proportionately reduced if we issue additional units in the future (other than the issuance of common units upon conversion of outstanding subordinated units or the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us in order to maintain its 2.0% general partner interest.
-Our partnership agreement does not require that our general partner fund its capital contribution with cash.
-It may instead fund its capital contribution by the contribution to us of common units or other property.
+Our general partner's 2.0% interest, and the percentage of our cash distributions to which it is entitled from such 2.0% interest, will be proportionately reduced if we issue additional units in the future (other than the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us in order to maintain its 2.0% general partner s.
+Our partnership agreement does not require that our general partner fund its capital contribution by the contribution to us of common units or other property.